-The selection of the Model-Parameter is the most important.
-Forestay (VO), Shroud (WA), Spreader Height (SH) and Spreader Distance(SA) are especially important.
-Only Input-Parameters are listed under Model-Parameter.
-In general, current values of parameters can be changed with the mouse wheel or using the touch bar.
+The selection of the Model parameter is of course an important selection.
+Forestay (VO), Shroud (WA), Spreader Height (SH) and Spreader Distance(SA) are most often used.
+Only Input-Parameters are listed under Model params.
+The current value of a parameter can be changed with the mouse wheel or using the touch bar.

-Under View-Parameter only Pan is listed.
-Other view-parameters like Zoom and Rotations don't need to be selected, because they are active all the time.
+Under View params only Pan is listed.
+Other view-parameters like Zoom and Rotations don’t need to be selected, because they are active all the time.
 And - as mentioned above - the pivot point for rotations of the model can be selected with the buttons for rig or hull points.